Skip to content

 Another great option is to use the voice note feature.
 David mentions receiving a voice note on WhatsApp from someone prospecting him.
 He says:

-“I replayed the voice note to my team after because it was the first time I’d ever received a message like that from another salesperson.
+“I replayed the voice note to my team afterwards because it was the first time I’d ever received a message like that from another salesperson.
 It stood out, so, of course, I remember it and talk about it.”

 4. Use a work phone